Andrew Karney: Personal life

 Karney is one of six children.
-His father was Gilbert Henry Peter Karney, vicar of Embleton, Northumberland, his grandfather was Bishop Arthur Karney, the first bishop of Johannesburg.
-His mother was Celia Karney (née Richardson), granddaughter of John Wigham Richardson, a Quaker Victorian shipbuilder and founder of Swan Hunter and Wigham Richardson shipbuilders on Tyneside, who built the RMS Mauretania (1906).
-Karney was married to the former prima ballerina Beryl Goldwyn and they had one son Peter Karney born in 1972.
+His father was Gilbert Henry Peter Karney, vicar of Embleton, Northumberland, and his grandfather was Bishop Arthur Karney, the first bishop of Johannesburg.
+His mother was Celia Karney (née Richardson), granddaughter of John Wigham Richardson.
+Richardson was a Quaker Victorian shipbuilder and founder of Swan Hunter and Wigham Richardson shipbuilders on Tyneside, who built the RMS Mauretania (1906).
+Celia Karney was also great niece of Charles Hesterman Merz, a pioneer of electrical distribution in the UK referred to as the “Grid King”, who was President of the Institution of Electrical Engineers and was awarded the Faraday medal.
+Andrew Karney was a talented amateur photographer in the 1960s specialising in ballet photography published in various dance magazines and national newspapers.
+He also took some of the iconic photographs of the 1968 demonstrations in Paris against the Gaullist government.
+It was his photography that led him into contact with the prima ballerina Beryl Goldwyn whom he married in 1969 and with whom he had a son.